CBZ-D-velop/Ansible-Role-Labocbz-Install-Prometheus/README.md

 * Role handler clustering AND external federation
 * Added testing
 * Added a validation task at the end of templating, so service dont restart if YAML is not good

+### 2023-08-05-c: Scraps Jobs

+* You can now define your jobs in the role
+* Role handle job on SSL/TLS
+* Job can use Basic Auth to

 ## Authors